nunavut¶

 PermissionError if

-is False and the file exists.
+allow_overwriteis False and the file exists.

 - nunavut.generate_all(target_language: str, target_files: Iterable[Path | str], root_namespace_directories_or_names: Iterable[Path | str], outdir: Path, language_options: Mapping[str, Any] | None = None, include_experimental_languages: bool = False, resource_types: int = 3, embed_auditing_info: bool = False, dry_run: bool = False, jobs: int = 0, no_overwrite: bool = False, allow_unregulated_fixed_port_id: bool = False, omit_dependencies: bool = False, code_generator_type: Type[AbstractGenerator] | None = None, support_generator_type: Type[AbstractGenerator] | None = None, **kwargs: Any) → GenerationResult[source]¶